GrodanBool/Outrun-Steam-Deck-Theme/README.md

+# Looking for maintainer(s)
+Never transfered a project before, reach out on discord or open an issue i guess. ¯\_(ツ)_/¯

+I will also happily accept any pull requests, doesn't matter if you're still learning.
+We'll figure it out.

 # Outrun Theme
  A theme for the Steam Deck folowing the Outrun/SynthWave/RetroWave/Cyberpunk color scheme, currently it applies system wide, although i might have missed a few things.